Air New Zealand Rebrands Airpoints To Koru & Adds New Status Tier

 New Koru Lounge For Auckland

-Air New Zealand has officially confirmed that it will upgrade its lounge experience in Auckland, nearly doubling overall space by creating two brand new lounges.
+Air New Zealand will upgrade its lounge experience in Auckland, nearly doubling overall space by creating two brand new lounges.
 Air New Zealand says the new lounges will offer more space, more comfort, and an Aotearoa-inspired design.

 There will be a Koru Premier Lounge for Koru Platinum (and Elite partners travelling with the member) as well as Air New Zealand Business Class passengers.
 The new Koru Lounge will accept Koru Gold, Star Alliance Gold, and Elite Partners.